 Karate Classes In Belsize Park

-Karate is one of the most commonly practiced martial-art forms in the world.
+Karate is one of the most generally practiced self-defense skill forms in the world.
 Martial arts depend upon acute physical control and mental focus.
 They were created in Asia (predominantly The indian subcontinent, China and taiwan and Japan) throughout the course of several thousands of years.
 In all this time, there are numerous martial arts variations, and there are countless martial arts practiced nowadays.